hiking-yellowstone-national-park

 This hike description assumes an out and back hike of 8.2 miles.
 If you have two vehicles in your party you could make this a one-way hike, ending at Inspiration Point, which would make this a 4.8-mile hike that includes all of the side trails into the canyon.

-The hike along the North Rim Trail atop the Grand Canyon of the Yellowstone begins from the Wapiti Lake Trailhead, located on South Rim Drive just past the Chittenden Bridge which spans across the Yellowstone River.
+The hike along the North Rim Trail begins from the Wapiti Lake Trailhead, located on South Rim Drive just east of the Chittenden Bridge spanning across the Yellowstone River.
 Look for a paved path on the west side of the parking lot which leads down to the road.
 After crossing over to the west side of the Chittenden Bridge look for an old gated road immediately past the bridge.
 The North Rim Trail begins by following along this road.

 yellowstone river